 Given the demands of today’s continuous delivery models, it really needed a true ground-up innovation to bring test automation in sync with the rest of the software delivery cycle.

 And when I say innovation in test automation, we got to break the silos; Automation cannot afford to live on an island anymore.
 Automation testing has to be integrated with its manual counterpart.
-It has to be all inclusive to handle today’s complex hybrid applications comprising of API, UI, services all in the same flow.
-When time is of essence, we can’t have any handoffs, bottlenecks and silo functions.
+It has to be all-inclusive to handle today’s complex hybrid applications comprising of API, UI, services all in the same flow.
+When time is of the essence, we can’t have any handoffs, bottlenecks, and silo functions.
 Test automation itself has to be technically a lot more robust than the record & play, while still focusing on the business process and SME driven validation.

 accelQ approaches automation with a lifecycle approach to integrate these islands into one tool, one optimized process.
-The cognitive engine drives all aspects of test automation from element capture, to natural language automation “code” to self-healing heuristics.
+The cognitive engine drives all aspects of test automation from element capture to natural language automation “code” to self-healing heuristics.
 The autonomic core is able to drive intelligent path analysis to automation scenario design and intelligently drive automated test generation.
-We need to break out of the mindset that automation means overhead of frameworks before it can give us the ROI.
-It’s time the best practices and frameworks are embedded into the automation tool you use, and its intelligent to help you accelerate.
-Learn more about accelQ’s Codeless natural language automation and self-healing automation.
+We need to break out of the mindset that automation means the overhead of frameworks before it can give us the ROI.
+It’s time the best practices and frameworks are embedded into the automation tool you use, and it’s intelligent to help you accelerate.
+Learn more about AccelQ’s Codeless natural language automation and self-healing automation.